Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study: Acoustoplastic softening mediated cold spray of Vanadium -Tungsten alloy

-One additional feature of nanoindentation of harder materials is the increase in dislocation density under load.
-To quantify the dislocation densities for both $W$ and $V$-$W$ alloy-coated $W$ configurations, we plotted the dislocation analysis (DXA) results at a depth of $ 4$ nm from the top surface under load, computed using OVITO \citep{ovito}.
-As shown in \fref{fig:w_disloc}, the length of the total dislocation line is $\approx 480\si{\angstrom}$, while the length is $\approx 385\si{\angstrom}$ for the equimolar $V$-$W$ alloy as shown in \fref{fig:v_w_disloc}.
-This indicates that the equimolar $V$-$W$ inhibits dislocation formation compared to $W$ \citep{dominguez2024plastic}.
-This observation is also consistent with the higher diffusivity in the softer $V$-$W$ overlayer, which leads to instability in dislocation formation.
-Thus, ultrasound-assisted CSAM provides a pathway to efficiently form heterogeneous interfaces, eliminating the need for an external heating source and making it suitable for various on-site repair applications.
+One additional feature of nanoindentation of softer materials is the dislocation pop-up under load.
+To compare the dislocation densities for both $W$ and $V$-$W$ alloy-coated $W$ configurations, we plotted the dislocation analysis (DXA) results at a depth of $4$ nm from the top surface under load, computed using OVITO \citep{ovito}.
+As shown in \fref{fig:w_disloc}, the length of the total dislocation line is $\approx 442\si{\angstrom}$, while the length is $\approx 424\si{\angstrom}$ for the equimolar $V$-$W$ alloy as shown in \fref{fig:v_w_disloc}.
+While the DXA results show a relatively shorter total dislocation length for the $V$-$W$ coating, the total number of segments is almost twice that of the pure $W$ coating.
+This increment in the number of dislocation segments is an indicator of dislocation pop-up in relatively softer $V$-$W$ coating compared to $W$ \cite{ohmura2021pop,dominguez2024atomistic}.
+The changes in dislocation density, force-depth relation, and strain evolution for $V$-$W$ alloy are a clear indicator of the formation of a stable heterogeneous interface that has distinct behavior compared to a homogeneous interface.
+Thus, ultrasound-assisted CSAM provides a pathway to efficiently form heterogeneous interfaces through enhanced plastic deformation, eliminating the need for an external heating source and making it suitable for various on-site repair applications.